mandolyte/uw-obsidian/vault/tn/RUT.md

 Boaz used this expression as a sign of respect toward Ruth as a younger woman.
 Use the form of address that would be appropriate in your language.

 ## ab08
-rc://*/ta/man/translate/figs-idiom
 ### כָּל־שַׁ֣עַר עַמִּ֔⁠י (1)
 The gate was an area of the city where people gathered to do business, and the leaders met there to make decisions.
-So this was an idiom meaning “all of the important people in my city” (See: [[rc://*/ta/man/translate/figs-idiom]]).
+So this was an idiom meaning “all of the important people in my city” (See: [[figs-idiom]]).

 ## ab31
 ### אֵ֥שֶׁת חַ֖יִל (1)